Blurb: With 926 against 925 last year, rural population sees improvement

 As per the authorities, areas under PHCs — Barsat, Chora, Gagsina, Gheer, Kachwa, Khukhni, Kunjpura, Nigdhu, Jundla and MC limits of Assandh, Gharaunda, Taraori, Nilokheri and Nissing were under lens as they had not been showing improvement in the gender ratio.

-Dr Sheenu Chaudhary, Deputy Civil Surgeon, said they had been making efforts to improve the gender ratio, for which they had been holding meetings with public in both urban and rural areas.
+Dr Sheenu Chaudhary, Deputy Civil Surgeon, said they had been making efforts to improve the gender ratio, for which they had been holding seminars and meetings with public in both urban and rural areas.
 Ultrasound centres were being monitored regularly.
-“We are conducting raids and have unearthed the inter-state and inter-district nexus of gender test and illegal abortion,” said Dr Chaudhary.
+“We are conducting raids and have unearthed the inter-state and inter-district nexus of sex determination and illegal abortion,” said Dr Chaudhary.

-Dr Yogesh Sharma, Civil Surgeon, said they had conducted seven raids in different locations in district and state.
-In the past three months, four FIRs were filed.
+Dr Yogesh Sharma, Civil Surgeon, said they had conducted seven raids this year in different locations in the district and the state.
+In the past three months, four FIRs had been registered.